Klara Prast: Los Angeles

 When the Runaways finally return to Los Angeles, Klara is constantly in awe of the various inventions and advancements the world has made, everything from television to food; she does not realize that such superhuman menaces as alien invasions and other crises the Runaways face are not also typical and accepted parts of her new era.
-When the team makes a trip to the local mall so Chase can look for a job, a manager from a local radio station falls over a high railing, and Klara immediately leaps into action, ordering the indoor plants to grow up and catch him, then lie back down once he's safe.
+When the team makes a trip to the local mall so Chase Stein can look for a job, a manager from a local radio station falls over a high railing, and Klara immediately leaps into action, ordering the indoor plants to grow up and catch him, then lie back down once he is safe.
 The team then beats a retreat from the mall, hoping no one noticed them.
-While the Runaways slowly separate because of Nico's spell, Molly and Klara go to build a fort.
+While the Runaways slowly separate because of Nico Minoru's spell, Molly and Klara go to build a fort.
 After a long talk with Molly, a smiling Klara quips: "Ships that sail in the sky.
 Parks filled with dinosaurs.
 I'm never going to get used to this century."

 Homeschooling

-In Runaways (vol. 3) #11, the first issue written by Kathryn Immonen and drawn by Sara Pichelli, Chase, Nico, Victor and Karolina hold a house prom.
+In Runaways (vol. 3) #11, the first issue written by Kathryn Immonen and drawn by Sara Pichelli, Chase, Nico, Victor Mancha, and Karolina hold a house prom.
 An outside source manages to send a UAV flying into the Runaways' Malibu home, in the upstairs living room where Klara and Old Lace lie.
-Nico, Victor and Karolina rush to save Klara and Old Lace - upon arriving at the top, however, it's revealed that Old Lace had shielded Klara, who ends up alive.
+Nico, Victor and Karolina rush to save Klara and Old Lace - upon arriving at the top, however, it is revealed that Old Lace had shielded Klara, who ends up alive.
 Old Lace, however, slowly dies.
 Chase, in the downstairs living room, feels her die, as part of her connection to him, he huddles over apologizing to Gertrude Yorkes.
 Klara, who recovers from the attack, ends up bloodied.
-She screams for Old Lace's body to be taken away from her, and within minutes, the entire house is covered in long, twisted vines - Nico herself ends up almost strangled.
+She screams for Old Lace's body to be taken away from her, and within minutes, the entire house is covered in vines - Nico herself ends up almost strangled.

 Best Friends Forever

-In Runaways (vol. 5) #11, the Runaways attempt to rescue Klara from her new family, but Klara declined their invitation stating that she doesn't want to live as a runaway.
-She acknowledges that she had work to get over her preconceptions and prejudices about homosexuality but she's happy with her two foster dads.
+In Runaways (vol. 5) #11, the Runaways attempt to rescue Klara from her new family, but Klara declined their invitation stating that she does not want to live as a runaway.
+She acknowledges that she had to work to get over her preconceptions and prejudices about homosexuality, but is happy with her two foster dads.
 She did not believe that all adults are evil like she used too.
-The gang understood and respected Klara's decision and left with a broken-hearted Molly.
+The gang understand and respect Klara's decision and left with a broken-hearted Molly.